terraindata/terrain/README.md

 ## Testing

+### Back-end

+Included in the `midway/test` folder.

+Run the `npm run test-back` command to run the back-end tests.

+TODO: Integrate with Karma and Tap to get continuous testing and code coverage reports.

+### Front-end

 Testing?
 What testing?
 Here are some instructions for how to run karma/tape, for which there aren't any useful test cases yet...

-`npm run test` - runs tests continually in another copy of Chrome
+`npm run test-front` - runs tests continually in another copy of Chrome

+### General Testing Gotchas

 Sometimes your tests may trigger errors that cause your test browser to crash, and you will see karma report:
 `No captured browser.`